The University offers a bachelor of science (B.S.) in finance.

 businesses and on individual levels.
 This concentration will help students prepare for the Chartered Financial Analyst (CFA) exam.

 Financial Planning Concentration: The financial planning concentration will provide an approved, practical, and

-prepare the students to take the CFP Board Examination.
-The concentration will provide students with the information and
+of Standards requirements for education and will prepare students to take the CFP Board Examination.
+The concentration will provide

 In addition, students complete the University's Foundational Studies Program, which provides the